Heritage Lab Technical Studies

 A Heritage Lab Technical Study is not a scan.
 It is an investigation.

-Each study begins with a historical artifact: an engraving, a technical drawing, a plate from a nineteenth-century military report.
-We acquire the highest-resolution source available, research its provenance, and restore it for modern printing.
+Each study begins with a historical artifact: an engraving, a technical drawing, a plate from a nineteenth-century military report, a reconstruction sketch in a long-out-of-print journal.
+We acquire the highest-resolution source available, research its provenance back to the original authors and institutions, and restore it for modern printing.
 Then we go further.
-We reinterpret the original as new artwork, translating historical line work into a second visual language while preserving every detail of the source.
+We reinterpret the original as new artwork, translating historical line work into a second visual language while preserving every mechanical and documentary detail of the source.

-The result is a collection that pairs restored originals with original creative work, accompanied by a guide that tells the full story of what you are looking at and where it came from.
+The result is a collection that pairs restored historical originals with original creative work from Heritage Lab, accompanied by a printed guide that tells the full story of what you are looking at, who made it, where it came from, and which parts are Heritage Lab's own.

 I